 The following images show the absolute value of the linear correlations between all inputs with the target variable.

-The next step is to know how the target variable is distributed over its entire range.
-Box plots display information about the first, second, third and fourth quartiles of a single variable in the data set.
+The next step is to know the distribution of the target variable over its entire range.
+Box plots display information about the first, second, third, and fourth quartiles of a single variable in the data set.
 The following chart shows the box plot for the risk.

 Histograms also give us valuable information on the distribution of a variable.
 The following chart shows the histogram for the risk.

 The chart above shows that the most common risk value is 8 (low).
 The less common risk value is 3 (medium-high).
 We can see that this histogram does not have a normal (or Gaussian) distribution.
-Indeed, analyst tend to give either low or high risk values.
+Indeed, analysts tend to give either low or high-risk values.
 The 3 and 4 values have very low frequencies.
 The value 7 has a lower frequency than the values 6 and 8.

-Therefore, the target variable is poorly distributed.
+Therefore, the distribution of the target variable is wrong.
 It should be a normal distribution, but clearly, it is not.
 Indeed, most customers should have a medium risk.
-This is because risk analysts tend to give more evaluations than others.
+This is because some risk analysts tend to give low or high evaluations.

 Our model should output risk values with a normal distribution.

-The next step of our study is to build a model capable of evaluating the risk of our potential customers.
+The next step of our study is to build a model capable of evaluating our potential customers’ risks.
 This model will use the extensive information that they provide us.

-For this purpose, we will use a technique called neural networks.
-Neural networks are one of the most powerful methods to discover intricate relationships, recognize complex patterns or predict current trends in your data.
+For this purpose, we use a technique called neural networks.
+Neural networks are among the most potent methods to discover intricate relationships, recognize complex patterns or predict current trends in your data.

 The following graph illustrates the neural network used in this application.
-Note that we do not plot the complete neural network since it is too large.
+Note that the neural network is too large to be plotted.

-After training the network, we evaluate its performance in order to check if our risk model is useful to evaluate clients.
-The table below shows the minimums, maximums, means and standard deviations of the absolute, relative and percentage errors of the neural network for the testing data.
+After training the network, we evaluate its performance to check if our risk model helps assess clients.
+The table below shows the minimums, maximums, means, and standard deviations of the neural network’s absolute, relative, and percentage errors for the testing data.

 As we can see, the mean error is 1.5 over 8.
-That means that the model is evaluating the risk of customers with quite a high precision.
+That means the model evaluates customers’ risk with quite a high precision.

 Now, let’s look at the histogram of the risk variable by applying the predictive model.

 The previous histogram shows that now the risk variable follows a normal distribution, so it is well distributed.
-Now, most of the customers have medium values, and the evaluations do not focus on the extremes.
+Most customers have average values, and the evaluations do not focus on the extremes.
 This is a desirable property of our risk model.

-Insurance companies need to reduce the time of evaluating the risk of customers, and also need to provide more objective evaluations, in order to reduce costs and provide more suited insurance policies.
+Insurance companies need to reduce the time of evaluating customers’ risk and provide more objective evaluations to reduce costs and provide more suitable insurance policies.

-In this study, we have used Advanced Analytics to accurately assess the risk of customers for a life insurance.
-Using this model, the company will reduce costs associated to very long evaluation processes and increase its benefits by offering each client the right insurance policy.
+In this case study, we have used machine learning to accurately assess customers’ life insurance risk.
+Using this model, the company will reduce costs associated with very long evaluation processes and increase its benefits by offering each client the right insurance policy.